-By 2012 - Over 10,000 participating students the last nine years in 11 West Virginia counties!
+Over 11,500 participating students the last nine years in 12 West Virginia counties!

 WHERE: In the classrooms during two back-to-back regular class periods

-WHY: Teachers fulfill the 5th grade Social Studies Content Standard and Objective requirement (Standard 2) from the WV Department of Education.
+WHY: Teachers fulfill the 5th grade Next Generation Social Studies Content Standard and Objective requirement from the WV Department of Education.
 Students in the 5th grade through their role-playing in a courtroom setting bring the American Justice System to life as they learn about the dangers of abusing prescription drugs.

 Recognizing that all children are at-risk for juvenile delinquency behavior, The WALS (Wheeling Academy of Law and Science) Foundation has designed a mock trial project that brings the system of American justice to life as it addresses the subject of substance abuse, most recently prescription drug abuse.
 The goal of the Foundation is to demonstrate the objective of justice and workings of our civil and criminal justice system by allowing students to act out the roles of lawyers, witnesses, jurors and more, based on factual case scenarios (scripts) prepared by the Foundation.
 The scripts portray the unfortunate circumstances that can occur when the choice is made to abuse drugs, leading right up to a day in court where the defendant’s future depends on the decision of 12 strangers who have been chosen to decide his/her fate.

-Over 10,000 4th or 5th and 8th grade students have participated in the project thus far in these two-day age-appropriate scripted mock trials in public school classrooms in Ohio County, West Virginia, as well as, after-school and summer programs, private and parochial classes, and those homeschooled.
+Over 11,500 4th/5th and 8th grade students have participated in the project thus far in these two-day age-appropriate scripted mock trials in public school classrooms in Ohio County, West Virginia, as well as, after-school and summer programs, private and parochial classes, and those homeschooled.
 Funding has been provided each year by the West Virginia Department of Health and Human Resources.
-Our two day outreach extended to ten other counties including Tyler, Brooke, Jackson, Wetzel (two years) Marshall (three years) and Kanawha (seven years).
-Several years ago we received additional grant funding for eighteen months from The Appalachian Regional Commission that led us to four of those counties, along with the distressed counties of Braxton, Clay, Barbour and McDowell.
+Our two day outreach extended to ten other counties including Tyler, Hancock, Brooke, Jackson, Wetzel (two years) Marshall (three years) and Kanawha (seven years).
+Several years ago we received additional grant funding from The Appalachian Regional Commission that led us to four of those counties, along with the counties of Braxton, Clay, Barbour and McDowell.

 "Prescription drug abuse came on the scene several years ago and our scripts reflected this issue as it was emerging.
 It has become a huge problem in epidemic porportions among our youth today," says Barbara Knutsen, Executive Director of the WALS Foundation.
 "The goal of this project is to educate students about the dangers of prescription drug abuse issues through this innovative, creative and active in the demonstration process."